invisibleflame/NLP-Chatbot-RNN/README.md

 ## Overview
-This is our ChatBot: ChatCraZie on Youtube.
-It starts with [this](https://youtu.be/0TGp_CrSSxg) video on Youtube.<br>

 A chatbot implemented using RNN and GloVe embeddings whch answers your query crazily
 <br>
 To download Glove Embeddings, go to this [LINK](http://nlp.stanford.edu/data/glove.6B.zip) <br>